 The Breedekloof Wine Route located about an hour’s drive from Cape Town is a fantastic ‘off the beaten track’ wine tasting experience.
 In the breathtaking Du Toitskloof mountains, you can still meet winemakers, pay very little, and have a more intimate experience.

 Constantia, a little bit of history.

-The town Stellenbosch was found by and named after the legendary Simon van der Stel and is around a 45 minute drive from Cape Town.
-The world famous Stellenbosch Wine Route consist of more than 150 wine farms and is another beautiful area not to miss in the Cape Winelands.
+The town Stellenbosch was found by and named after the legendary Simon van der Stel and is around a 45-minute drive from Cape Town.
+The world-famous Stellenbosch Wine Route consists of more than 150 wine farms and is another beautiful area not to miss in the Cape Winelands.

 Attractions on the Constantia Wine Route

 Wine tasting is not all about wine, some other factors to consider when planning your tasting route:

 - Best views – Beau Constantia and Constantia Glen

 - An awesome cup of coffee – Coffee BloC at Buitenverwacht